How I Canned My Own Peach Jam

 I headed out to my local True Value store to pick up some of the canning supplies I knew I’d need.
 Located in an historic area of Marietta, Georgia, the Cobb Hardware True Value has that home town vibe.
 I just knew they would have the canning supplies I’d need and they didn’t disappoint.

-True Value hardware store
+True Value store front

 In addition to regular size canning jars, I found some in a really cute size just perfect size for tucking inside a Christmas or Hostess gift basket, along with a batch of homemade muffins.